-We all thought this summer we’d really get out there and do something truly new.
+We all thought last summer we’d really get out there and do something truly new.
 We’d really travel again.
 Treat our family.
 See just how gob-smackingly beautiful our country is.

-Most of us were off by a year.
-But next year…well, next year we want you to join us on one of the easiest and most exhilarating adventures anywhere – heli-hiking in B.C.
+Most of us were off by a year, or two.
+But this year…well, this August we want you to join us on one of the easiest and most exhilarating adventures anywhere – heli-hiking in B.C.

 No skill or endurance is required.
 Just a sense of adventure (which may have been dormant in your heart during COVID) and a desire to smell the wild roses.
 And just as there are no conditioning or skill requirements, there are no age limits either.
 You can be, 8, 18 or 81 and be enlivened by the whole thing.
 You can be a marathon runner or mountain climber.
 Or you can also be wearing your Medic Alert bracelet the entire trip, as five of us recently did.
 You can bring your partner, your grandkids, your bestie.